-Our international students are normally situated in Salmon Arm, the largest community within School District No. 83.
-Other arrangements can be made in smaller communities by student request and subject to availability of ESL and appropriate school programs.
+Our international students typically live in Salmon Arm, the largest community in School District No. 83.
+Although some students prefer to live in one of the surrounding smaller communities , this is subject to the availability of English Language Learner (ELL) Supports and appropriate school programs.

 Students may choose from two programs:

-Students can choose to enroll in a 5-month or one year program which allows them to experience life in a Canadian high school without the normal requirements of the Dogwood or graduation certificate.
+Students can choose to enroll in a 5-month to one year program, which allows them to experience life in a Canadian high school without the normal requirements of the Dogwood or graduation certificate.
 This program is an orientation to life in a Canadian high school.

-Each of the above programs can include an English as a Second Language (ESL) component taught weekly plus support from the Learning Resource Teacher in each school where requested.
+Each of the above programs can include an ELL component and support from the Learning Resource Teacher in each school where requested.

-All students are expected to follow the laws of Canada and the School District #83 “Student Code of Conduct”.
+All students are expected to follow the laws of Canada and the School District No. 83 “Student Code of Conduct”.

 Tuition and other fees

-Tuition Fee: $10,000 (for 10 month school year); included are student activity fees, yearbook, souvenir PE strip (Tshirt and shorts). *DOES NOT INCLUDE English as a Second Language (ESL) support.
+Tuition Fee: $10,000 (for 10 month school year); included are student activity fees, yearbook, souvenir PE strip (T shirt and shorts). *DOES NOT INCLUDE English Language Learner (ELL) support.

 - Medical Fee: Comprehensive health and accident coverage is required by all International Students during their stay in British Columbia.
-Fees are payable to the International Student Office who will register and manage the medical coverage for students while studying in the School District #83. $800 per year
+Fees are payable to the International Student Office who will register and manage the medical coverage for students while studying in the School District No. 83. $600 per year

 - Administrative Fee: $500 No administration fee for returning students.

-- Student Fees: These are dependant upon the courses students choose.
+- Student Fees: These are dependent upon the courses students choose.
 Students who graduate will have a graduation fee in their Grade 12 year.

 Length of programs: